 Point out hazards

 Point out hazards if you’re leading the peloton.
-Look far ahead, anticipate and signal how are you going around the hazard.
+Look far ahead, anticipate and signal how you are going around the hazard.

 Not everyone in the group needs to point out the hazard if it’s a small group of 5 to 6 riders.
 If it’s too late to point out the hazards (it happens!), then yell out.
-The key is for everyone to be aware of the hazard, and not everyone to point out the hazard.
+The key is for everyone to be aware of the hazard and not everyone to point out the hazard.

 Use hand signals